jofraley/Hacking_JavaScript/labs/jsapi/query_stats/lab.md

       });
 ```

 5. Next, we are going to add a UI element to show the results of our query.
-Notice that the values in the <span id=''>, the id's are the same as you defined in your css above.
+Notice that the values in the span id='', the id's are the same as you defined in your css above.

   ```javascript
     var titleContent = document.createElement("div");